Your children will also be taken care of: from the age of one, they are entitled to a place in a nursery (kindergarten) or with a childminder.

 Nursery schools may offer morning sessions only or may also be open in the afternoon.
 Company and university nurseries tend to offer longer child care times that are tailored to staff working hours.

 The fees for child care at nursery schools are set by the local authority or organisation that runs them, and can vary considerably.
-Non-private nurseries are free for three- to six-year-olds in some of Germany’s states, or offer at least the last year of child care free of charge.
+Non-private nurseries are (partly) free of charge in some of Germany’s states.

 Childminders are an alternative to nursery schools.
 Normally they look after several children in their own homes and offer flexible hours; they may also provide some meals.
 As a rule, the addresses of registered childminders can be obtained from the local authority or youth welfare office (in many cases online).